-3. - Where there is, in respect of -
+3. - Where there is, in respect of

-(a) any relevant British fishing boat within the specified area;
+(a) any fishing boat within the specified area; or

-(b) any other fishing boat which is in the specified area and within relevant British fishery limits; or a contravention of, or failure to comply with, any of the Community provisions, the master, the owner and the charterer (if any) shall each be guilty of an offence.
+(b) the entry into any part of the specified area by any fishing boat, a contravention of, or failure to comply with any of the Community provisions, the master, the owner and the charterer (if any) shall each be guilty of an offence.